Eddie Rosario Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have a 4.51 team ERA that ranks 23rd across all league pitching staffs.

-- The Diamondbacks rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- His last appearance was on Friday against the Toronto Blue Jays, when the righty threw 5 2/3 innings, surrendering one earned run while allowing nine hits.
+- The righty's most recent time out was on Saturday against the Toronto Blue Jays, when he threw five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.